 Vignette verses explore the workings of love, nature, spirituality, and dreams with sprinklings of tarot symbolism and jazzy blues.
 Together these verses contemplate the subtle underpinnings of a soft earth.

-Hear what readers and reviewers have said about Frank Watson’s poetry:
+Hear what reviewers and readers have said about In the Dark, Soft Earth:

 —Kirkus Reviews (starred review)